tphummel/blog/_posts/2013-05-12-exfiltrating-mario-kart-data-from-google-app-engine.md

 I found some application called GoogleAppEngineLauncher that is installed on my Mac.
 I have python 2.6 and apparently 2.7 is required.

+{% highlight sh %}
 sudo brew install python
+{% endhighlight %}

 I feed the new python 2.7 binary into the app preferences. none of this is ringing a bell.

 Okay.
 I don't think i ever used GoogleAppEngineLauncher with java projects.
-Backpeddling, I see I have Eclipse installed from when i was trying some Android dev.
+Backpedaling, I see I have Eclipse installed from when i was trying some Android dev.
 Never installed the GAE SDK though.
 I now remember this how I used to develop and deploy java apps on windows though.

 Some docs i found useful: